 The Half-Life of Marie Curie

-Australian premiere of Lauren Gunderson’s heartfelt play about friendship and resilience, starring Rebecca Massey.
-When scandal erupts, Marie Curie finds sanctuary with fellow scientist Hertha Ayrton.
+Australian premiere of Lauren Gunderson’s heartfelt play stars Rebecca Massey in this intimate look at an extraordinary friendship.
+When scandal threatens Marie Curie’s legacy, she finds sanctuary with fellow scientist Hertha Ayrton.

 When: June 13 – July 12, 2025